openpathsampling/openpathsampling/docs/guides/transitions_and_networks.rst

 Now let's consider a 3-state system.
 In the image below, we illustrate the sampling network for an :class:`.MSTISNetwork` for a 3-state system.

+(3-state MSTIS)

+In this example, there are 3 sampling transitions:

+* from state A, through the interfaces associated with A, and to either state B or state C
+* from state B, through the interfaces associated with B, and to either state A or state C
+* from state C, through the interfaces associated with C, and to either state A or state B

+However, there are 6 analysis transitions: :math:`A\to B`, :math:`A\to C`, :math:`B\to A`, :math:`B\to C`, :math:`C\to A`, and :math:`C\to B`.
+Each
+sampling transition samples for two analysis transitions.

+When you want a rate, you want the rate for the analysis transition.
+For example, you would typically want a rate for the :math:`A\to B` process, not the :math:`A\to (B \text{ or } C)` process, which is what the sampling transition would give you.
+However, the sampling transitions can be much more efficient to sampling: the number of analysis transitions scales as the square of the number of states, while, in MSTIS, the number of sampling transitions scales linearly with (actually, is equal to) the number of states.

+:class:`MISTISNetworks <.MISTISNetwork>`, on the other hand, have a sampling transition for each analysis transition.
+This can give the advantage of allowing a better order parameter to be used as an approximation to very different reaction coordinates coming from the same state.
+It also allows you to focus on only a subset of the :math:`N^2` possible transitions.

+By distinguishing between sampling transitions and analysis transitions, OpenPathSampling makes it easy to allow this kind of flexibility in the underlying sampling style, while still making it very easy to set up a given kind of network with minimal code.